turbot/steampipe-plugin-aws/docs/tables/aws_ssm_association.md

 # Table: aws_ssm_association

-AWS Systems Manager association resource creates a State Manager association for your managed instances.
-The association applies the configuration also specifies actions to take when applying the configuration.
+An association is a configuration that is assigned to your managed instances.
+The configuration defines the state that you want to maintain on your instances.
+For example, an association can specify that antivirus software must be installed and running on your instances, or that certain ports must be closed.
+The association specifies a schedule for when the configuration is applied once or reapplied at specified times.

 ## Examples

-### SSM association basic info
+### Basic info

 ```sql
 select